 Lawyers representing injured workers whose claims fall under the Louisiana Workers Compensation Act know that Permanent and Total Disability Benefits are paid at a rate of 2/3 the injured worker’s Average Weekly Wage.
 The weekly rate is capped at a maximum weekly rate for the year of injury.

-To receive Permanent and Total Disability Benefits the injured worker must not engage in any employment or self-employment and must prove by clear and convincing (highly probable) evidence that the employee is physically unable to engage in any employment or self-employment.
+To receive Permanent and Total Disability Benefits, the injured worker must not engage in any employment or self-employment and must prove by clear and convincing (highly probable) evidence that the employee is physically unable to engage in any employment or self-employment.
 The statute governing PTD benefits is found at LA-R.S.
 23:1221.
 PTD benefits can last a lifetime.

 PTD benefits is governed by La.
 R.S.
 23:1221(2)(c), which provides: